Special Facilities and Services

 2100 South Floyd Street, room W309

-For additional information about Campus Health Services Office of Health Promotion, visit louisville.edu/healthpromotion
+Additional information can be found on the Campus Health Services Office of Health Promotion website.

-Housing and Residence Life, Intramural and Recreational Sports, Student Activities, Greek Life, Recognized Student Organizations, Student Government Association, ACCESS (Adult Services), Service Learning, Swain Student Activities Center Administration, Student Disciplinary Services, Counseling Center, Career Development Center, and International Service Learning Program.
+Housing and Residence Life, Intramural and Recreational Sports, Student Involvement, Fraternity and Sorority Life, Recognized Student Organizations, Student Government Association, Community Service , Swain Student Activities Center Administration, Student Disciplinary Services, Counseling Center, Career Development Center, and International Service Learning Program.

 Disability Resource Center

 In recognition of disability as an important part of the diversity of our community, the Disability Resource Center fosters an inclusive campus climate through education, service, collaboration, and outreach to the University of Louisville community.
 We provide support for students with documented disabilities by promoting equal access to all programs and services.
 Accommodations and support services are individualized, depending on the needs of each student.